 There are no guarantees to making money when it comes to the stock market.
-But long-term investors that own diversified portfolios of stocks will almost always earn money if their time frames are long enough.
+But long-term investors that own of stocks will almost always earn money if their time frames are long enough.
 Two mechanisms are available to earn money in the stock market: cash dividends and capital gains.

 Cash dividends are payments made by companies to shareholders.
 You can seek out companies that have high dividend payout rates, that consistently pay dividends and whose dividends consistently increase.
 There are two metrics for analyzing a company's dividends: the dividend payout ratio and the dividend yield.

 Calculate dividend payout, expressed as a percentage, by dividing a company's annual dividends by its annual net income.
 Dividend payout equals the portion of a company's earnings paid out to shareholders.
 For example, if a company makes quarterly distributions to shareholders of $1,000 and records annual net income of $10,000, its dividend payout ratio equals 40 percent (four payments totaling $4,000 divided by net income of $10,000.)

 Dividend yield is equal to the company's dividends to shareholders divided by its and often is on a per-share basis.
 For example, if a company pays total annual dividends of $2 per share,and records earnings per share of $10, its dividend yield equals 20 percent ($2 divided by $10).

 You can invest in industries that typically have high dividend payout and yield ratios, such as banking and utilities, or use to find companies with high dividend payment rates.
 Investors prize high dividends, because they represent regular, high cash returns.
 Companies that consistently make dividend payments provide highly predictable short-term returns, while capital gains are less predictable, except over the longer-term.
 Also, high dividend payout and dividend yield ratios are easy to analyze.